fionakolbinger/fionakolbinger.github.io/_pages/team.md

   <img src="/assets/img/matthiascarstens.jpeg">
   <div class="team-member-info">
     <h4>Matthias Carstens</h4>
     <p>Matthias joined the lab in 2020.
 He is a medical doctoral student at the Technical University Dresden, Germany, and is co-advised by Prof. Marius Distler.
 His research focuses on the compilation and analysis of unique large-scale datasets of laparoscopic imaging for intraoperative decision support.
 Matthias is specifically interested in improving the efficiency and value of expert annotations.
+In addition, he is interested in human-AI interaction and investigates the usability of intraoperative surgical decision support systems.
 Find Matthias on <a href="https://pubmed.ncbi.nlm.nih.gov/?term=matthias+carstens">Pubmed</a>.</p>
   </div>
 </div>